Commercial vehicle financing to bounce back on the backdrop of pick up in sales

 Even in FY20, CV sales took a major hit due to implementation of revised axle load norms, the improved vehicle availability on account of improved turnaround time post-GST and overall slowdown in the economy.
 The transition from BS IV to BS VI pushed the cost by nearly 10-15 per cent further impacted new CV sales in FY 21.
 The impact of the aforesaid factors was compounded even more by the Covid-19-led lockdown in FY21 and FY22.

 It is interesting to note, the used CV segment, which is largely dominated by NBFCs, was able to clock a stable growth rate.
-The key reasons are increased in new vehicle prices, demand also remains supported on account of the used CV’s multi-purpose usability such as pick up of sand, cement, grains etc. as against the new CV which is generally used for only specific applications
+The key reasons are increase in new vehicle prices, demand also remains supported on account of the used CV’s multi-purpose usability such as pick up of sand, cement, grains etc. as against the new CV which is generally used for only specific applications

 Now, with the revival in CV sales volumes and expectations of 22% volume growth in FY23, the CV financing growth is also expected to bounce back.
 AUM growth of CV Financing NBFCs is expected to be above 14.1% for FY23, according to CareEdge estimate.
 While overall AUM growth is expected to be in double digits, the performance of players within a segment is likely to witness a divergent trend as few players would be constrained to focus on containing NPAs than on AUM growth.